Skip to main content

 loadbalancer.openstack.org/flavor-id: "<flavor_id>"

-You cannot change the type for a created balancer - you must create a new manifest with the desired annotation.
+You cannot change the type for a created balancer - you must create a new balancer with the desired annotation.

 Create a balancer without a public IP address